rohanthewiz/orient_db_client/README.md

 Supported Ruby Versions
 ---------------------------

-This gem has only been tested on 1.9.3.
-It should work on later versions.
-More tests soon.
+This gem has been tested on MRI Ruby 1.9.3 and 2.2.
+It should work all modern MRI versions.

 Basic Usage